Police Department Receives Accreditation

 Emergency Alert Program

 Get alerted about emergencies and other important community news by signing up for our Emergency Alert Program.
-This system enables YOUR TOWN to provide you with critical information quickly in a variety of situations, such as severe weather, unexpected road closures, missing persons and evacuations of buildings or neighborhoods.
+This system enables us to provide you with critical information quickly in a variety of situations, such as severe weather, unexpected road closures, missing persons and evacuations of buildings or neighborhoods.

 You will receive time-sensitive messages wherever you specify, such as your home, mobile or business phones, email address, text messages and more.
 You pick where, you pick how.